angelialau/se7en-scheduler/README.md

 The algorithm generates a conflict-minimising schedule using genetic algorithms.
 Once the Coordinator click the generate schedule button, the courses details are passed to the algorithm.
 The algorithm then record course data and generate schedules that ensure no conflict between professors, rooms and classes.
 All generated schedules then pass through a checkScore function to calculate the conflicts between different terms (e.g. term 7 and term 5).
 The algorithm will then mutate the params(genes) of the top 10 schedules with minimal scores.
 In the next round, the schedule is generated using the mutated params.
 After 5 rounds, the schedule with the highest score(minimal conflict)will be output to the backend.

 #### Features implemented
-* Schedule generator using smart scheduling algorithm
+* Schedule generator using smart scheduling genetic algorithm (supports Capstone, ISTD, EPD, ESD, HASS)
+* GUI implementation to generate schedule
 * Display, delete generated master schedule
 * Display generated schedule based on pillars
 * Add, display, delete Schedule Information (includes term and year of schedule)